Duy-Phuong/docker-docs/docker-and-kubernetes-the-complete-guide.md

 of the different running processes.
 So I'm going to again do `docker ps` again.
-So remember what this does this is going to run a new command inside the container with this ID with I-T right here.
+So remember what this does this is going to run a new command inside the container with this ID with `-it` right here.
 We are starting up a connection to standard in on this new command that we are going to run.
-And then S.H. over here on the very end is going to start up essentially a new shell or a kind of a command prompt inside the terminal shell is very similar to bash or Z shell if you use that.
+And then `sh` over here on the very end is going to start up essentially a new shell or a kind of a command prompt inside the terminal shell is very similar to bash or Z shell if you use that.
 It's essentially just allowing us to enter some commands directly into the container.
 So I get to run that you see that we get our command prompt right here and then we're going to run P.S. which is going to print out all the running processes that we have going on inside the container.
-So this is the reason why Docker attached did not quite work the way we expected.
+So this is the reason why `docker attach` did not quite work the way we expected.